ryanmdoyle/something-was-wrong/README.md

-# Syntax.
+# Something Was Wrong

-A tasty treats podcast for Web Developers.
+A podcast about abusive men among other things.

-This is the site that runs [Something Was Wrong] (https://www.somethingwaswrong.com) and is based of the podcast site for [Syntax.fm](https://syntax.fm) — go there to listen to it!
+This is the site that runs [Something Was Wrong](https://www.somethingwaswrong.com) and was built based of the podcast site for [Syntax.fm](https://syntax.fm) — go there to listen to it!

 This site is built on React and Next.js